strimzi/proposals/050-unidirectional-topic-operator.md

 ### Goals

-* A unidirectional TO which is KRaft compatible
+* A unidirectional topic operator which is KRaft compatible
 * Support for multiple namespaces

 ### Non-goals

 * Supporting RF change (this could be added later)

 ### CR API